jsitla/SHELFZE/PRIVACY-POLICY.md

 **Household Data:** If you create or join a Household, we collect household membership information, including household name, member IDs, invite codes, and shared pantry data.

+**Nickname:** You may set a display nickname (up to 20 characters) to identify yourself to other household members.
+This nickname is stored with your account and visible to household members.

 **Note on Dietary Data:** By voluntarily providing dietary preferences, you consent to our processing of this data solely to filter recipes and organize your pantry.

 ### 1.2 Automatically Collected Information